Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 ";
 #align(
   left, [#figure(
-      sourcecode(raw(code, lang: "rs")), kind: "code", supplement: "Listing", caption: [Example wayland connection with Smithay], )<Wayland-Connection>],
+      sourcecode(raw(code, lang: "rs")), kind: "code", supplement: "Listing", caption: [Example Wayland connection with Smithay], )<Wayland-Connection>],
 )

 #pagebreak()

 #subsubsubsubsection("KDE Implementation")
-Similar to Hyprland, KDE offers both a custom tool and a wayland protocol to handle monitor configuration.
+Similar to Hyprland, KDE offers both a custom tool and a Wayland protocol to handle monitor configuration.

-Also like with Hyprland, both solutions were implemented, for KDE the reason is simply to include support for both the X11 implementation of KDE and the wayland version.
+Also like with Hyprland, both solutions were implemented, for KDE the reason is simply to include support for both the X11 implementation of KDE and the Wayland version.
 If this plugin were to target the Kwin protocol exclusively, then X11 support would not be included and would have to be implemented separately.

 The protocol variant requires the implementation of two protocols that will interact with each other.
 The first is the kde_output_device_v2 protocol, which defines the data structure responsible for holding the necessary data for each monitor.
-This protocol closely resembles the wayland core protocol "wl_output" which offers a way to fetch the currently active monitors with all their data.
+This protocol closely resembles the Wayland core protocol "wl_output" which offers a way to fetch the currently active monitors with all their data.
 The only noticeable difference is the lack of data for potential changes a user can make.
 In other words, it only offers data about what is currently active,